erinmhb/erinmhb/README.md

 - 👀 I’m interested in ... becoming a programmer
 - 🌱 I’m currently learning ... how to code
 - 💞️ I’m looking to collaborate on ... problems and solutions
-- 📫 How to reach me ... embharr@gmail.com
+- 📫 How to reach me ... ask

 <!---
 erinmhb/erinmhb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.